 Providing a more permanent trading centre in the area, a market hall designed by Charles Fowler was built in Covent Garden in 1830.

 End of the Bedford Estate at Covent Garden

 Herbrand Russell, 11th Duke of Bedford, agreed to sell the Covent Garden estate in 1913.
 Harry Mallaby-Deeley, an MP and land speculator, agreed to pay £2 million.

-It turned out to be a terrible deal.
+It turned out to be a terrible deal for the buyer.
 The following year the Great War, later known as World War I, broke out.
 By the time Mallaby-Deeley sold his option to the Beecham family in 1918, the year the war ended, he only received £250,000.

 The Beecham Estates and Pills Limited owned Covent Garden between 1924 and 1928, when it was transferred to another compay part-owned by the Beechams, called Covent Garden Properties.
 They sold some of the local properties, using the money to invest in property across other parts of London.